1st European Political Community Summit

 The First European Political Community Summit was the inaugural meeting of the European Political Community held on 6 October 2022 in Prague, Czech Republic.
 It was attended by the heads of state or government of forty-four European countries.
-Russia and Belarus were not invited.
+Russia and Belarus were not invited, while arrangements for Andorra, Monaco and San Marino were yet to be finalized.

 Aims

 The stated aims of the summit were as follows: